 Naomi Long's Justice Ministry slaps down the Chief Constable over funding letter to PM

+Naomi Long slapping down of Chief Constable over PM letter is 'disgraceful attempt to gag'

+Naomi Long’s justice ministry warned Jon Boutcher about “protocols which must be followed” after he wrote to the prime minister outlining the financial and staffing issues facing the force.

 It also details previous reprimands from the justice department to the PSNI over public requests for additional funding.

+Describing the letter as “petty”, the police federation leader said some people in the Stormont government “are more interested in protocol and processes than actually fixing the problems”.

+Mr Kelly said that what the Chief Constable told the prime minister was nothing new, but the NI Executive are “procrastinating” and “dithering” – while the police are at breaking point.

-The Permanent Secretary said that while he appreciated the “commitment and determination” of the PSNI boss in lobbying for extra funding for the service, “there are certain protocols which must be followed when engaging with the UK Government on matters of funding”.
+In his letter to Mr Boutcher, the justice permanent secretary said that while he appreciated the “commitment and determination” of the PSNI boss in lobbying for extra funding for the service, “there are certain protocols which must be followed when engaging with the UK government on matters of funding”.

 It said that any funding bids should be made to the Treasury via the Department of Finance “following engagement with the Department of Justice”.